Justin Baldoni: Personal life

 After almost two years of dating, Baldoni married Swedish actress Emily Foxler, now known as Emily Baldoni.
-He proposed to her in a 27-minute video which he released on his production company's YouTube channel where it went viral.
+He proposed to her in a 27-minute video, which he released on his production company's YouTube channel where it went viral.
 He described it as "his first movie".
 The couple married in July 2013 in Corona, California.
-Together they have a daughter and a son.
+They have a daughter and a son together.

 Baldoni is a member of the Baháʼí Faith and has stated that for him it is a "daily source of inner happiness".
-He has stated that he has Attention deficit hyperactivity disorder.
-He has previously written and spoken about his struggles with Body dysmorphic disorder (BDD).
-Baldoni is on the Board of Ambassadors of the Tahirih Justice Center, a nonprofit advocating for women, girls, and all immigrant survivors of gender-based violence.
+He has stated that he has Attention deficit hyperactivity disorder (ADHD).
+He has previously written and spoken about his struggles with body dysmorphic disorder (BDD).
+Baldoni is on the Board of Ambassadors of the Tahirih Justice Center, a nonprofit organization advocating for women, girls, and all immigrant survivors of gender-based violence.